 Coal Harbour Walk (June 29, 2018)

 I am a very early riser, so leaving the house at 5:45 AM to drive to the skytrain station in Richmond wasn’t a problem.
-Either was the rush hour traffic at that time.
+Neither was the rush hour traffic at that time.
 I parked and got on a half-empty train at the Bridgeport Station and arrived at Waterfront Station at 7:10 AM.
-I was meeting my buddies, Lawrence and Philip here at 7:30 AM for a 10 KM walk around the Coal Harbour seawall, Denman Street, Beach Avenue seawall, Expo site and finishing at the Stadium Station in Chinatown.
+I was meeting my buddies, Lawrence and Philip here at 7:30 AM for a 10 KM walk around the Coal Harbour seawall, Denman Street, Beach Avenue seawall, Expo site, and finishing at the Stadium Station in Chinatown.
 I didn’t take any photos of the walk – it was raining, but I did take a short video clip of Waterfront Station.
 Here is a link to the clip: Waterfront Station

-One thing I forgot to mention about the rain and the weather, in general.
+One thing I forgot to mention the rain and the weather, in general.
 We always walk – regardless of the weather!

 Iona Jetty Walk (June 27, 2018)

-This was not a group walk; I heard about the Iona Jetty from someone but I can’t remember who told me.
+This was not a group walk; I heard about the Iona Jetty from someone, but I can’t remember who told me.
 It’s the one benefit of losing one’s memory – you’re always finding new things and friends you forgot you knew!
-And like most modern-day explorers, I got directions from Google Maps and then drove to the jetty, which is located on Sea Island, near the Vancouver Airport.
+And like most modern-day explorers, I got directions from Google Maps and then drove to the jetty, which is on Sea Island, near the Vancouver Airport.

 The jetty (pier) is 4 KM in length each way – with two shelters along the way.

 I took several video clips of the walk – here’s a link: Iona Jetty videos

 One of the highlights of the trail was this ‘love heart’ fashioned with stones by a previous love-sick boy or girl.